MAYANKJOSHIcoder/RTNLAMS/readme.md

 ## License

-Academic MVP for IGDTUW — not a production government system.
+Built by Team Hercules29 for SIH 2026 — not a production government system.
 MIT where applicable.